avorio-dev/S4ZAG/ZAG_CL/SAP S4Hana/Examples.md

      It allows to set Color tab which will be printed The only constraint is that you will need to have a component in your types named T_COL TYPE lvc_t_scol

+ - SET HANDLER EVENT ( Double Click, Hotspot Click ) It allows to set an implementation for event Double Click / Hotspot declaring your class with specific method name

 ---

 ```abap